KarstenFinlay/CV/README.md

 ### Teamwork

 Work really well in groups, in Makers I was usually there to help all around the place.
 Whenever there was a problem I would be happy to have a look into it, allowing for a more efficient work flow.
-In the most recent project Spring Onion, a part of the team were having difficulties with a git merge, there were too many conflicting files, to help them not be unbloacked I jumped onto a call with them explaining what I was doing so that they could learn while I was able to fix the problem, allowing them to get back to work.
+In the most recent project Spring Onion, a part of the team were having difficulties with a git merge, there were too many conflicting files, to help them not be unblocked I jumped onto a call with them explaining what I was doing so that they could learn while I was able to fix the problem, allowing them to get back to work.

 ## Work experience:

 Waiter at St George's House Trust, Windsor, Windsor Castle (Sep 2019 - May 2020)

-Worked as a waiter, within this role I demostrated essential team-building skills to work effciently during busy periods.
+Worked as a waiter, within this role I demonstrated essential team-building skills to work efficiently during busy periods.
 I also was quick to help in different areas, working from kitchen porter to helping when staffing was low, I was responsible for making sure the mini bar was kept up to date, and tracked the storage as well.

 Designer/Developer at Astral Dawn Studios LTD (May 2020 - Sep 2020)

 Designer at Astral Dawn Studios was were my passion for coding was found.
 Here I designed characters, levels and mechanics for Dodo Alone a 2D pixel platformer.
-I got to grips with Agile processes, sprints, stand ups and retros.
+I got to grips with agile processes, sprints, stand ups and retros.
 Used Github throughout the whole time, so got used to version control, difficult merges and rebases.
 Clear communication via good commits.
 Also understood the work flow of working in the tech industry.

 <img align="center" src="./Dodo.gif" width="320" height="190" />